mathspp/mathspp/pages/02.blog/01.pydonts/describing-descriptors/item.md

 ### What does `staticmethod` do?

 Before trying to implement `staticmethod`, we need to know what it does.
-If you don't know what `staticmethod` does yet, you can [check the docs][statimethod-docs] or you can check the code example below for a quick reminder.
+If you don't know what `staticmethod` does yet, you can [check the docs][staticmethod-docs] or you can check the code example below for a quick reminder.

 `staticmethod` is used as a decorator that creates a function that looks like a method but does not receive `self` as its first argument.